United House Developments: History

-The origin of the company lies with Geoffrey Granter who founded Harp Heating in 1964.
-Initially, the core business was installing central heating in council housing while the tenants remained in occupation.
-Harp Heating broadened this service into an internal refurbishment product for the GLC operating from its 100,000 sq ft warehouse adjacent to the head office at Swanley.Michael Rayfield was joint MD and shareholder until his death in 1984.
+The origins of the company can be traced back to the establishment of Harp Heating by Geoffrey Granter in 1964.
+Initially, its core business was the installation of central heating systems in council housing while the tenants remained in occupation.
+During the 1970s, Harp Heating broadened its service range via partnerships to undertake larger internal refurbishment projects, such as for the Greater London Council (GLC) operating from its 100,000 sq ft warehouse adjacent to the head office at Swanley.
+By the end of the 1970s, the firm was exploring the potential of not only further housing refurbishment schemes but working on new-build construction as well.